So you’ve set up profiles/pages on relevant social media networks. Now what?

 For example, IKEA’s major selling point is its unique storage options; that’s one of the main features of its offerings.
 Consumers can use its storage options to maximize space in small homes—that’s the benefit of shopping from IKEA.

 Keep this benefit-feature template in mind when creating your social media posts.
-Yes, you do want to highlight your features, but you also want to frame your post in a way that appeals to your target audience.
+Yes, you do want to highlight your features, but you also want to frame your posts in a way that appeals to your target audience.

 After you’ve defined your target audience, you can begin devising strategies to reach them.